Value for Thursday of Week 27 in the season of Ripening

 Music: Composers, artists, and major works

-Other works and artists:
+Other works and performances:

 Music: songs and other short pieces